ouspg/CompSec/Lab3_ChipWhisperer/README.md

 It is advised that you learn what each of the lines in this code do.
 It will be helpful if you are planning on working more with the ChipWhisperer.
 However for this exercise you only have to modify the commented part of the code.

 __What to do to complete this task?__

-Return code + screenshot of the Python console.
+Return your code + screenshot of the Python console.
+TODO: Do we require also some kind of explanations addition to code and values?

 ## **Breaking RSA**
-Last task for this lab session is breaking last 2 bytes of RSA key by analyzing captured power traces with python scripts.
+Last task for this level is breaking last 2 bytes of RSA key by analyzing captured power traces with python scripts.

 This task is done by following ChipWhisperer tutorial B11 http://wiki.newae.com/Tutorial_B11_Breaking_RSA Notice that you do not have to do last chapter “Extending the tutorial”!